-Residents identified a five-way intersection in the Cabbage Hill neighborhood near the city center as confusing and uninviting to both pedestrians and motorists.
-By introducing artful safety redesigns to the intersection – including shortening crosswalks by 55%, adding over 3,600 square feet of new pedestrian space, narrowing vehicular lanes, and adding a needed stop sign – the City created a public space that is easier to safely navigate for pedestrians, cyclists, and drivers alike.
+Residents of the Cabbage Hill neighborhood identified a busy five-way intersection – often used as a cut-through by motorists – as confusing and uninviting to pedestrians and bikers.
+By introducing artful safety redesigns to the intersection – including shortening crosswalks by 55%, adding over 3,600 square feet of new pedestrian space, narrowing vehicular lanes, and adding a needed stop sign – the City created a public space that is easier to safely navigate, with car traffic reduced by 27% and bike ridership increased by 12%.
 Through an extensive community engagement process, the City of Lancaster amplified local voices and facilitated conversations that shaped the intersection redesign and artistic direction.

 - The average speed at the intersection has dropped by 20%.